pohyongzhi/Beam-Calculator/README.md

 ## Other information
 - Simply supported and overhanging beams can take in point loads, point moments, distributed loads, and linear loads.
 - Cantilever beam can only take in point load input
+- datafile.txt is used to test the program